10 Benefits Of Marshmallow Root, How To Use It, & Side Effects

 StyleCraze believes in credibility and giving our readers access to authentic and evidence-based content.
 Our stringent editorial guidelines allow us to only cite from reputed research institutions, academic journals, and medically established studies.
 If you discover any discrepancy in our content, you may contact us.

 Marshmallow root benefits have been known for centuries.
-It has been used to fight infections, improve digestion, and enhance skin health.
+The herb has been scientifically proven to provide many health benefits in addition to its traditional usage.
 It is a potent source of flavonoidi A large family of naturally occurring plant chemicals that protects against oxidative damage and prevents diseases. antioxidants, dietary fiber, and beneficial bioactive compounds.
 These components may also aid weight loss.
 In addition, it is useful in treating coughs and colds, is naturally antibacterial, and boosts gut and cardiovascular health.
 This article discusses the importance of marshmallow root, its benefits, recommended dosage, and possible side effects.
 Take a look.

 protip_icon Know Your Ingredient: Marshmallow Root